Modurail/Publications/Operations/2022/Dispatching.md

 * A *'block'* is any section of track under the direction of the dispatcher and/or the yardmaster.
 For typical NGM layouts for public exhibits, blocks would be mainline tracks (main 1, main 2 and aux.
 3) and all yard tracks (main and wye yards, and the diesel and steam servicing facilities).

   + A block may also include a siding if its control has been ceded to the dispatcher by the siding owner.

+  + Block occupancy is almost always *non-exclusive*, meaning there will likely be other operators (consists) with valid TAs occupying the block at the same time.

   + Special operating sessions may call for defining blocks differently (such as a subdivided mainline).

   + Remote (AKA *foreign*) track areas controlled by other groups or individuals with modules connected to an NGM layout are usually not considered dispatcher controlled blocks.